ePages-de/epages-devportal/_posts/2019/2019-06-13-how-to-localize-software.md

 This extraction can happen, for instance, through SaaS as an automated procedure, which saves developers a lot of time and headache previously encountered when preparing sheets and files.
 The automated extraction also allows for fewer errors and ensures that no extras are introduced by the translators during the localization process – a painful reality that used to cause many glitches and bugs in need of fixing in the final revision.

-## How to Decide on How to Localize Your Software
+## How to decide on how to localize your software

 Now that your content is ready, you can start localizing your software.
 In order to do that, you need to decide whether to keep the localization in your hands and work with a team of translators using a [software localization tool](https://phraseapp.com/blog/posts/questions-to-ask-when-evaluating-the-best-software-localization-tool/?utm_campaign=5-questions-l10n-tool&utm_medium=blog-relations&utm_source=epages-blog){:target="_blank"}, or whether to hand the process over to a Language Service Provider (LSP) specialized on software localization.